-In 2021, each named executive officer received an annual base salary from Local Bounti to compensate them for their services commensurate with their skill set, experience, role, and responsibilities.
-In addition, Ms. Valiasek and Mr. McKinney received discretionary cash bonuses to compensate them for their services.

-Effective January 1, 2022, to reinforce their commitment to employees as the centerpiece for creating long-term value for stockholders, each of our Co-Chief Executive Officers requested that their annual base salaries be decreased to \$35,000.
+In 2022, our named executive officers received annual base salaries to compensate them for their services commensurate with their skill set, experience, role, and responsibilities.
+To reinforce their commitment to employees as the centerpiece for creating long-term stockholder value, at the beginning of 2022, Messrs.
+Hurlbert and Joyner requested that their annual base salaries be decreased to \$35,568.
+The change was effective as of March 13, 2022.